Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: A multifactor DTC jump diffusion

 The Wishart process is thus a symmetric matrix-valued process.
 The matrix $M$ must satisfy the further constraint $c \geq n-1$ for some $c>0$; $B_t$ is here an $n \times n$ \emph{matrix} of Brownian motions.

 We can use $\Sigma_t$ to build a one-dimensional DTC jump diffusion model as follows.
 We choose $n=2$ and let $W_t$ be a two-dimensional Brownian motion such that $\langle W^1, B^{1,1} \rangle_t=\langle W^2, B^{2,1} \rangle_t = \rho t$ for some correlation parameter $\rho$ and $W_t$ is independent of all the other entries of $B_t$.
-Let $N_t$ being a finite activity jump process like in subsection \ref{Fang}, which we further assume it to be independent of both $W_t$ and $B_t$.
+Let $N_t$ be a finite activity jump process like in subsection \ref{Fang}, which we further assume it to be independent of both $W_t$ and $B_t$.
 As usual, the jump distribution $J$ is set to be independent of every other variable.
 Denoting by $\sigma_t$ the positive-definite matrix square root of $\Sigma_t$, we can define the risk-neutral dynamics of the log-price process $Y_t=\log(S_t/S_0)$ as:

 where $\kappa$ equals $\phi_J(-i)-1$.
-The process $S_t$ is seen to be a local martingale of the form (\ref{AssetDynamics}) by assuming the time changes in proposition \ref{prop1} to be like in equations (\ref{T}) and (\ref{U}) and letting:
+The process $S_t$ can be seen to be a local martingale of the form (\ref{AssetDynamics}) by assuming the time changes in proposition \ref{prop1} to be like those in equations (\ref{T}) and (\ref{U}) and letting:

 where $M_t$ is a Poisson process of intensity 1.
-Multifactoriality is reflected in the fact that the equations $\Sigma_t^{i,j}$ form a system of mutually dependent stochastic processes.
-In particular, the covariation between $\Sigma_t^{1,1}$ and $\Sigma_t^{2,2}$ gives the correlation between the activity rates.
-Let $w^j_t$ be the scalar Brownian motion driving $\Sigma_t^{j,j}$: it can be proved that
+Multifactoriality is reflected in the fact that even though each activity rate is specified by a single factor, the correlation between them involves all the three components of $\Sigma_t$.
+Indeed, let $w^j_t$ be the scalar Brownian motion driving $\Sigma_t^{j,j}$: it can be proved that

 Observe that this correlation is \emph{stochastic}.
-The correlation of $Y_t$ with its instantaneous variance $\Sigma^{1,1}_t$ is instead determined by the interplay between $\rho$ and $Q$; we have:
+The correlation between $Y_t$ and its instantaneous variance $\Sigma^{1,1}_t$ is instead determined by the interplay between $\rho$ and $Q$; we have:

 By applying the Girsanov's transformation, we see that the $\mathbb Q(z,w)$-dynamics of (\ref{Wishart}) are given by the complex-valued Wishart process:

 where

 whence: